Maid of the Loch ship on the slipway

 Restoration

-A separate £85,000 project funded by private individuals, The Headley Trust, EB Scotland and The Pilgrim Trust has enabled work to commence on the refurbishment of the Forward Dining Saloon which aims to improve this space and to reinstate the large mirror on the forward bulkhead.
+A separate £85,000 project funded by private individuals, The Headley Trust, EB Scotland and The Pilgrim Trust has enabled work to commence on the refurbishment of the Forward Dining Saloon which aims to improve this space.
+The large mirror on the forward bulkhead has been reinstated.

 In June 2021 a new carriage, funded mainly by Historic Environment Scotland, was completed and this allowed the ship to be slipped for essential hull repairs.
-The hull has now been surveyed and is being restored especially in the area of the boiler room where the steel was most degraded.
+The hull has now been surveyed and the entire area under the boiler room has been entirely replaced.
+Another area near the bow is also marked for repair.
+The aim is to complete this work during 2025 with refloating hoped for in early 2026 and a return to the pier.

-While the ship is on the Slipway for works to her hull and paddles, visitors can book exclusive 'Ship On The Ship' hard hat tours of the ship and to see the amazing work being carried out.
+At weekends, April to October, while the ship is on the slipway for works to her hull and paddles, visitors can book exclusive 'Ship On The Ship' hard hat tours of the ship and to see the amazing work being carried out.

 The Steam Slipway and Winch House